 The BMW E36 M3 has become the "go-to" fun, fast, and surprisingly affordable sports car with enthusiasts clamoring to pick up clean examples before they're all gone.
 BMW purists will try to keep them as stock as possible while BMW tuners will modify and change the vehicle to the extent of the owners' imagination or, more realistically, pocket depth.
 These are our picks for the top 5 BMW E36 M3 mods.

 The S50 (1995) and S52 (1996-1999) inline 6-cylinder engines are very strong motors given proper maintenance has been performed, making them the perfect base for modifications.
 You've probably driven your E36 around town and had some fun on the back roads, content with how the car performs in its current state.
 However, there are people who are left wondering how they can make the ride even more enjoyable and make the car even better than what BMW provided.
 Here are just a few of the many things that can be changed on the E36 M3 and why you would (and wouldn't) upgrade them.

-If you have yet to buy an BMW E36 M3, or any BMW E36 for that matter, our BMW E36 Buyer's Guide covers what to look out for when shopping for one, as well as what to address after you make your purchase.
+If you have yet to buy a BMW E36 M3, or any BMW E36 for that matter, our BMW E36 Buyer's Guide covers what to look out for when shopping for one, as well as what to address after you make your purchase.

 However, everyone who drives a manual transmission knows the struggle that comes with rowing through the gears to get up to speed.
 The track driver wants to be able to get through gears quickly to optimize their lap times while the daily driver wants a reliable, easy ride they can occasionally “push”.
 Upgrading the stock flywheel on a 5-speed BMW E36 M3 to a lightweight variant can achieve both of these ideals.